javierdemartin/HKCombine/README.md

  <summary>Query HKWorkout with all the associated heart rate and location data.</summary>

  You can also query for a number of samples instead of using a `Date` range.

+ Bear in mind that this is an expensive request as it requests both heart rate data and the workout's route from every requested HKWorkout.

 ```swift